stephaneVercouillieBMID/slate/source/workingVersion.html.md

  #### <a name="Claims-Request"></a>Requesting Claims using the "claims" Request Parameter

  Individually, with the optional  [claims](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter)  request parameter.

+ NOTE: Any claim requested by using the scope value can only be obtained from the UserInfo endpoint.</aside>

+ ## <a name="Claims-Request"></a>Requesting Claims using the "claims" Request Parameter
  We have favoured the request of Data in the **scope** values.
 However, some specific Data have to be requested in the **claims** parameter of the Authentication Request.
 Here are these claims:

  Data | Claim | Comment